WayneBuckhanan/TODOitall/docs/UserStories.md

 _As a_ business user, _I want_ to be able to recognize mission critical tasks _so that_ I can focus on the tasks that are important for reaching my goals
 	_so that_ I can reach my goals more quickly and easily (at all!)

+_As a_ project manager, _I want_ to be able to track what tasks depend on other tasks _so that_ I can prioritize and plan (and maybe draw Gantt-style charts)

+_As a_ , _I want_ _so that_

+---

+# Filters

+- Mission critical, mission incidental, mission optional
+	- identify which "mission" / project
+	- frame importance in terms of the mission / why?
+- Income/resource/MITEAM generating, conserving, consuming
+	- expected returns (for ROI calculations)
+- Effort vs Value (0-8)
+- Ability vs Challenge (0-12)

+- generate recommended action for each task after filter is applied
+	- actions: dump, delegate, schedule, apply additional filter/s
+	- chain filters, apply sequentially, default order

 ###